swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts/index.md

 ### Run the experiment

 Awesome!
-You now have everything you need to run the experiment: the codebase and the dataset are in place; and you are ready to run the experiment for the first time.
+You now have everything you need to run the experiment: the codebase and the dataset are in place, and you are ready to run the experiment for the first time.

 Create the virtual environment and install necessary dependencies in your